Turn of an Age

 What we are witnessing is an often brutal clash between two powerful forces at the turn of an age.
 The Piscean era is inexorably giving way to the Aquarian, and in the process it is wise to beware the thrashings of the dying beast.

 The sixth ray, represented by Mars and Neptune, is passing on.
 The seventh ray, signified by Uranus, begins its ascendancy.
-It is no surprise that Uranus just moved into Pisces for a seven-year sojourn, although it will retrograde back into Aquarius briefly in September until the very end of the year.
-Perhaps this transitional period marks the beginning of a new world order based upon spiritual principles, supplanting fear-driven greed, control and religious fanaticism which is reaching an apex and will inevitably wane.
+It is no surprise that Uranus is in Aries, the beginning of the zodiac, until March of 2019.
+Hopefully the energies released by the five exact squares of it to Pluto between June 2012 and March 2015 (they conjoined in 1966-67) will continue to foster the emergence of a new world order based upon spiritual principles, supplanting fear-driven greed, attempts to maintain control at all costs, and religious fanaticism, which are reaching an apex and will inevitably wane.

 The Piscean age certainly has had a strong focus on individuality and competition, as opposed to the collective and cooperation, which is Aquarian.
 Religion and philosophical belief was emphasized, and far too often this has taken the form of fundamentalism, fascism and fanaticism, oppressing people rather than empowering them.
-One might say that the birth of Jesus was a heralding of this aeon, yet look at how those teachings have been almost completely distorted and corrupted.
+One might say that the birth of Jesus was a heralding of this aeon, yet look at how his teachings have been almost completely distorted and corrupted.
+The current government of the U.S. and Republican party are prime examples.

-Aquarius deals with the collective more than the individual, with intuition rather than intellect, and with a spirit of cooperation rather than competition.
-It also encompasses consensus decision-making, rather than majority — or totalitarian — governance.
-Along with its ruling planet, Uranus, it signifies the need to overturn rules, regulations and the existing order, whether that be government, society, or one's personal belief system.
+Aquarius deals with the collective more than the individual, with intuition rather than intellect, and with a spirit of cooperation instead of competition.
+It also encompasses consensus decision-making, as opposed to majority — or totalitarian — governance.
+Along with its ruling planet, Uranus, it signifies the need to overturn outworn rules, regulations and the existing order, whether that be government, society, or one's personal belief system.

 It also is about synthesis, the blending together of disparate streams in new ways.
-One example is the the Internet, a means of global communication where each person can find a place for self-expression.
+Examples are the Internet, a means of global communication where each person can find a place for self-expression, and various social media which allow people to freely interact and share with one another.

 Historically, the shift probably began in the 1960's.
 Many remember John F. Kennedy's call, "Ask not what your country can do for you, but what you can do for your country," as an awakening of the collective as opposed to the individual, and he also founded the Peace Corps.

-Clearly the task at hand is to work cooperatively for the good of all, in whatever form this may take, affirming the power of love as opposed to the love of power.
+Clearly the task at hand is to stand in our knowingness, speaking our truth and working cooperatively for the good of all, in whatever form this may take, affirming the power of love as opposed to the love of power.
 In this way we heal ourselves, one another, and the Earth.

 Back to Considerations